De Giorgi-Nash-Moser theory for kinetic equations with nonlocal diffusions: Introduction

 The finiteness of the $L^p$-energy of the tail term is a turning point in the local analysis of~\eqref{problema}.
 This is in contrast with most of the parabolic literature, where nonlocal effects have been compensated via a supremum tail, which apparently does the trick coupled with further global assumptions on the solution, despite not natively arising from the scaling of the involved equations.
 Such a $L^\infty$-Tail choice appears very strong and easily adaptable to obtain several estimates even for solutions to~\eqref{problema}.
 Nevertheless, it is a concrete stumbling block to concretize our program to obtain also a strong Harnack inequality under light nonlocal assumptions.
 On the contrary, the $L^1$ boundedness of the~$\tail$ would have been a borderline result, being critical with respect to kinetic scalings; see~\cite{KW24c}.
 Then, by working on the~${p}$-summability in transport of the~$\tail$ contribution we are able to find a balance for such a discrepancy, in turn also dealing with the combined effects due to the transport term of the equation.
 Accordingly, a couple of additional remarks are in order.

 \begin{rem} {\rm Firstly, it is possible to check that~\eqref{kinetic_special} is not in contrast with the stationary situation presented in~{\rm\cite[Theorem~1.1]{KW24c}}; see the comments after forthcoming Theorem~\ref{thm_strong} on Page~\pageref{comment13a} for further details.
-Moreover, even if by definition weak solutions to~\eqref{problema} are not required to have finite $L^{p}$-energy of their nonlocal tail in velocity, the usual constraints on the notable hydrodynamic observable required in physical models for the Boltzmann equation without cut-off and related kinetic equations plainly imply our requirements on the $L^{p}$-energy of the nonlocal tail, see for instance the condition on the mass as in {\rm\!\!\cite[Theorems~1.1-1.2]{Sil16},~\cite[Formula~(1.4)]{Mou18},~\cite[Formula~(1.3)]{GIMV19}, ~\cite[Formula~(1.3)]{IMS20},~\cite[Section~1.4-Assumption~(H)]{IS20a},~\cite[Section~1.3]{IS20},~\cite[Assumption~1.1]{IS22}},~\cite[Formula (1.2)]{OS23},~\cite[Formula (1.9)]{FRW24} and so on.} \end{rem}
+Moreover, even if by definition weak solutions to~\eqref{problema} are not required to have finite $L^p$-energy of their nonlocal tail in velocity, the usual constraints on the notable hydrodynamic observable required in physical models for the Boltzmann equation without cut-off and related kinetic equations plainly imply our requirements on the $L^p$-energy of the nonlocal tail, see for instance the condition on the mass as in {\rm\!\!\cite[Theorems~1.1-1.2]{Sil16},~\cite[Formula~(1.4)]{Mou18},~\cite[Formula~(1.3)]{GIMV19}, ~\cite[Formula~(1.3)]{IMS20},~\cite[Section~1.4-Assumption~(H)]{IS20a},~\cite[Section~1.3]{IS20},~\cite[Assumption~1.1]{IS22}},~\cite[Formula (1.2)]{OS23},~\cite[Formula (1.9)]{FRW24} and so on.} \end{rem}

-\begin{rem} {\rm The lower bound on the integrability condition of tail in~\eqref{e-star} is the expected one.
+\begin{rem} {\rm A posteriori, alower bound on the integrability condition of tail in~\eqref{e-star} was expected.
 Indeed, the~$\tail(\cdot)$ essentially behaves as the source term~$h$.
-Hence, one can note that in complete analogy to the (local) ultraparabolic case,~\eqref{e-star} is the correct integrability assumption on the source to guarantee boundedness of solutions; see~\cite{WZ11,AR22}.
-Moreover, if one restricts to fractional parabolic equations, than~\eqref{e-star} becomes
+Hence, one can note that in complete analogy to the (local) ultraparabolic case,~\eqref{e-star} is the correct integrability assumption on the source to guarantee boundedness of solutions; see~\cite{WZ11} Moreover, if one restricts to fractional parabolic equations, then~\eqref{e-star} becomes

 which is the analogous lower bound on the integrability of the source term to guarantee boundedness of solutions; see~\cite[Lemma~3.2]{KW24c}.
 Lastly, as proven in~\cite{KW24c}, for stationary solutions of~\eqref{problema}, the estimate~\eqref{kinetic_special} is generally false whenever the~$\tail$ belongs to $L^p$, for~$p < \frac{n(1+2s)}{2s}$. } \end{rem}